ayushlohmod/100-days-of-code/log.md

 Also added a similar post category where yoy can see similar post to your current category post

 All the latest changed has been already pushed to sharewall repostry

+### Day 019: january 18, 20
+**Today's Progress**:
+Today bit lazy made some changes to userprofile route fix the bug where not showing the loading icon